Areallycoolusername/Gulp-lang/README.md

     'Hello, world!

 This is still valid.
 There are still many commamds, however, that deal with printing as part of their functions.
+Input is also simple.
+It is received from the user using the "j" command, and is automatically pushed to the front of the deque. e.g

+ j

+This peogram will get input and push to to the deque.
+There is another command that takes uer input, pushes it to the front of the deque, and prints it.
+That is the "k" command.
 # Variables
 Variablez are an important part of golfing.
 Which is why variables are easy to understand.
 Variables are declared with the    "o" command (notice how the o is lowercase.
 Gulp is case sensitive, so capital O has a different function).
-Fooloowing the o command is a variable name, which can only be 1 byte in lenth, and the value of the variable. e.f
+Following the o command is a variable name, which can only be 1 byte in lenth, and the value of the variable. e.f

     oi99